 Benefits of Antiretroviral Therapy for HIV

-If the virus can’t duplicate, it can’t continue to harm the human body (or rather the immune system).
+If the virus can’t duplicate, it can’t continue to harm the immune system and thus effect the entire body.
 HIV patients who seek this treatment can remain completely healthy.
 Believe it or not, ART can help keep viral load so low it’s all but impossible to pass on to others!

 Importance of Early Treatment

 Unfortunately, those that ignore early signs of acute infection and don’t get tested can go through an asymptomatic period where they have no idea anything is wrong at all.
-All the while, the virus continues to replicate inside them, easily passed on to other unsuspecting sexual partners.
-They may not know something is wrong until they develop end stage HIV- AIDS, and medical treatment is no longer as helpful as it could have been.
+All the while, the virus continues to replicate inside them, and is easily passed on to other unsuspecting sexual partners.
+They may not know something is wrong until they develop end stage HIV- AIDS, and medical treatment is no longer as helpful.

 Conclusion: Quality of Life

-For those who do contract HIV, early detection is the best alternative leading to optimal quality of life and the best possible treatment options!
-Thankfully, as years progress and medical treatment improves, we develop testing methods (like HIV RNA testing) that can detect HIV in the human body earlier and earlier!
+For those who do contract HIV, early detection is the best alternative leading to optimal quality of life and the best possible treatment options.